felipealbrecht/DeepBlue-Manual/02-data-types/02-08-projects.md

 ## Projects

-The projects controlled vocabulary contains the projects responsible for generating the epigenomics data.
-DeepBlue contains the ENCODE and Blueprint Epigentics projects inserted.
+The projects data type contains information on projects or consortia that provide epigenomic data.
+For instance, DeepBlue encompasses the ENCODE and Blueprint projects.
-We will automatically create the DEEP and Roadmap projects when we import their data.

 It is possible to list all projects with the [list_projects](http://deepblue.mpi-inf.mpg.de/api.html#api-list_projects) command:
 ```python